BuddhiKasun/-TOOT---CurrencyConverter/README.md

 Modified-CurrencyConverter for OpenCart

-Here, I modified Opencart extention "TOOT - CurrencyConverter"
+Modified this currency converter extention for OpenCart.

-Install Instructions
+Install Instructions,

-* Same as other OpenCart extentions, just copy these folders to your server using your FTP.
+* Same as other OpenCart extentions.
 * It won't replace any of your existing files so don't worry.